The very first time I went to Japan it was mainly for leisure, but also partly for business.

 I had no plans to visit Tokyo for my personal trip but having made the case to my employer to incorporate business, I was now going to see Tokyo for the first time – for free!

 I arrived in Tokyo on the shinkansen (my first ever time using these futuristic trains) from Osaka, the evening before my day with the Japanese agency.

-Tokyo National Museum – Photo by CC BY 3.0 /
+Tokyo National Museum - Photo by AMANO Jun-ichi / CC BY 3.0